 On 24 July 2019, Addendum 4 to the Circular Letter announced the acknowledgment of the four proposed candidate technologies received by ITU-R during the step 3 of the IMT-2020 submission and evaluation process, and the information of the Workshop on IMT-2020 Terrestrial Radio Interfaces Evaluation during the 33rd meeting of WP 5D in December 2019.

-The Addendum 5 to the Circular Letter provides further information on the acknowledgement of the proposed IMT-2020 candidate technologies received by ITU-R during the step 3 of the IMT-2020 submission and evaluation process, and interim evaluation report from IEGs.
+The Addendum 5 to the Circular Letter provides further information on the acknowledgement of the proposed IMT-2020 candidate technologies received by ITU-R during the step 3 of the IMT-2020 submission and evaluation process, and request for final evaluation report from the Independent Evaluation Groups.

 2 Proposed candidate technologies